Signed in as:

 For teams, it supports coordination without over-compensation.

-For organizations, it enables movement without exhausting people in the process.
+For organizations, it enables movement without exhausting the people who carry the work.

 As work becomes more contradictory and less coherent, Adaptive Integrity is no longer optional.
 It is foundational.